Fiona Leggate: Early career

 Leggate had been interested in motorsport since her childhood, influenced by her father Malcolm Leggate who had a 19-year career in saloon car racing.

-After competing in showjumping and dressage events (once breaking both her wrists at once when she was 10) she switched her attention from horseriding to horsepower, entering and winning a competition to drive with ex-British Rally Champion Gwyndaf Evans.
+After competing in showjumping and dressage events (once breaking both her wrists at once when she was ten), Leggate switched her attention from horseriding to horsepower, entering and winning a competition to drive with ex-British Rally Champion Gwyndaf Evans.

-This led to her spending 2003 and 2004 contesting various championships including Britcar and the MG XPower trophy, and in July 2004 she set a world record for the most races contested in one day.
+This led to Leggate spending 2003 and 2004 contesting various championships including Britcar and the MG XPower trophy, and in July 2004, she set a world record for the most races contested in one day.

 British Touring Car Championship (BTCC)

 Leggate entered the BTCC in 2005, joining halfway through the season in a Vauxhall Astra Coupé acquired from the championship-winning works team 888, but converted to run on bioethanol fuel and run by the Leamington Spa based Tech-Speed team.
-She scored 12 points including a 5th place at Silverstone, gaining much publicity for the environmentally-friendly fuel.
+She scored 12 points including a fifth place at Silverstone, gaining much publicity for the environmentally-friendly fuel.

 Leggate driving the bio-ethanol-fuelled Vauxhall Astra at the Brands Hatch round of the 2006 British Touring Car Championship.

 Leggate driving a Kartworld Racing-run MG ZS at the Oulton Park round of the 2007 British Touring Car Championship.

-For 2006 Leggate once again raced in the BTCC in the same car running on bio-ethanol, with new sponsorship from Vauxhall dealer Thurlby Motors as well as continuing support from the Energy Efficient Motorsport (EEMS) scheme.
-Her best results were a trio of 10th places.
+For 2006, Leggate once again raced in the BTCC in the same car running on bio-ethanol, with new sponsorship from Vauxhall dealer Thurlby Motors as well as continuing support from the Energy Efficient Motorsport (EEMS) scheme.
+Her best results were a trio of tenth places.
 She missed the races at round 6 due to a cracked engine cylinder.
 After also missing round 8, she withdrew from the series, her replacement being Paul O'Neill for the remaining two rounds of the series.

-In 2007, she again raced in the BTCC with the Kartworld team using an ex-WSR MG ZS fuelled once again with bio-ethanol.
+In 2007, Leggate again raced in the BTCC with the Kartworld team using an ex-WSR MG ZS fuelled once again with bio-ethanol.
 She also raced in the EERC Production S1 championship with the same MG ZR that she used in 2006.